ml4ai/dass-wills/design-ideas.md

 #                                                                                #
 # A Will object contains information about the will, organized into three parts: #
 # its data, a WillData object consisting of the testator, the directives of the  #
-# will, and the original text of the will; and its metadata, consisting of       #
+# will, and the original text of the will; and its metadata, a WillMetadata      #
-# information about its creation and edit history; and a cryptographic hash of   #
+# object containing information about its creation and edit history; and a       #
-# the data and metadata, to check against tampering.
-Its fields are:            #
+# cryptographic hash of the data and metadata, to check against tampering.
+Its  #
+# fields are:                                                                    #
 #                                                                                #
 #    -- _data : a WillData object, containing information about the testator     #
 #               and the directives of the will; and                              #